 The spare parts inventory primarily relates to periodic maintenance of plants and machinery and accordingly, is expected to be utilized over a period exceeding one year.

-During the year, the Group has transferred SR 25.4 million from spare parts inventory to capital spares.
+In 2019, the Group has transferred SR 25.4 million from spare parts inventory to capital spares.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (continued) FOR THE YEAR ENDED 31 DECEMBER 2019
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (continued) FOR THE YEAR ENDED 31 DECEMBER 2020 llareca.
+Advanced

 14. TRADE RECEIVABLES